 In today’s ever-changing business climate, small business owners must be able to access data and applications from their computers, tablets or mobile phones, whether in the office, out in the field or on the road.
 Cloud computing provides this anywhere access via an internet connection.

 Did you know?: Cloud computing gets its name from the practice of drawing the internet infrastructure as a cloud in network flowcharts and patent diagrams from the 1990s.

 What is cloud computing used for?

 Chances are, you’re using cloud computing right now, even if you don’t realize it.
-Whether you use an online service like Gmail or Outlook 365 to send an email, collaborate on a document, store files or stream a video, cloud computing makes it possible behind the scenes.
+Cloud computing makes it possible behind the scenes, whether you use an online service like Gmail or Outlook 365 to send an email, collaborate on a document, store files or stream a video.
 [Related article: Best New Gmail Features for Business]

 Here are some of the most common cloud computing uses:

 - Cloud storage: Cloud services ensure your data is stored in an offsite cloud storage system, allowing easy access from any internet-connected location or device.
 Cloud storage allows you to share files securely and sync files across devices.
 Popular cloud storage services include Dropbox, Microsoft OneDrive and Google Drive.
 [Learn how to back up your computer to Google’s cloud.]